ahmed-alic/microblog-testing/README.md

 - 100% coverage of tasks.py, email.py, search.py, translate.py, and more
 - Robust system tests for critical user flows (authentication, following, posts)
 - Error handling and edge cases thoroughly tested
+- Tests are categorized into unit, integration, system, and static analysis types

 ## Installation and Setup